 They have also collected one of the most significant long-term reef monitoring data sets in the region and have published some of the most important studies to date in the fields of marine ecology and conservation.

 Conservation of Kimbe Bay’s dive sites is achieved through regularly maintained environmental moorings that protect our reefs from careless anchors.
 This is partly funded by an industry environmental and safety fee charged to divers that visit PNG.

-Walindi Resort is a proud member of the PNGDA and follows its Environmental Code of Ethics.
-The Papua New Guinea Divers Association was established in 1994 and is a members-based organisation representing the interests of the dive industry of PNG.
-Recognised as a leading industry association, the strength of the PNGDA lies in the co-operative approach of Members interacting with other industry bodies to address matters relating to the sustainable development of dive tourism in PNG.
+PNGDA's mission statement: The Papua New Guinea Divers Association is committed to the representation of Members in the ongoing development of a sustainable, conservation-oriented, well-marketed, self-regulated and best-practice based successful dive industry in Papua New Guinea. association, the strength of the PNGDA lies in the co-operative approach of Members interacting with other industry bodies to address matters relating to the sustainable development of dive tourism in PNG.

 The PNGDA Secretariat is today entirely funded through its own income sources, although it continues to work in close partnership with the PNG Tourism Promotion Authority on marketing and tourism development projects.